curriculeon/interview-preparation/questions/live-interview.md

+* What is variable declaration?
+* What is variable initialization?
+* What is object instantitaion?

+## Object Orientation

 * What is a method?
 	* a function which belongs to a class
 * What is the advantage of a method belonging to an object?
 	* readability
+	* enables state retention of an object
 * What is object orientation?
 	* the notion that all variables are an to be treated as an object
 * What is an object?